Note: if you are viewing this rule book as a PDF, it does not contain animated gifs that appear on the website.

 Swap - Take a card from your hand or game deck and put it on the same battlefield zone as an existing card; the existing card returns to the same location the new card came from.
 This is not a Deploy nor Reveal and does not cost extra essence, however the new card does Resolve its reveal might and its ability.
 The existing card loses all might.

-Tracker - This is the card used to track the round number and your available essence.
+Tracker - This is the card or area used to track the round number and your available essence.
 If you are using the mobile app, any designated area can be considered the Tracker.

 Zone - Refers to any available card space on a battlefield.
 There are typically 6 available zones, but this can be reduced or increased by a battlefield effect.